eberban/eberban/README.md

 </script>
 ```

-The postproc options are the sames as those of run_camxes.js described earlier in this file; please refer to the section `Running a parser from command line` above for more details.
+The postproc options are the sames as those of run_camxes.js described earlier
+in this file; please refer to the section `Running a parser from command line`
+above for more details.

-You can also look into `camxes.html`'s code to see a real example of using the Lojban parsers in a HTML interface.
+You can also look into `parsers\frontends\parser_text_dynamic.html`'s code to
+see a real example of using the eberban parsers in a HTML interface.

-### Using a Javascript Lojban parser from another program or using a programming language other than Javascript ###
+### Using a Javascript eberban parser from another program or using a programming language other than Javascript ###

-You can run a parser by making your program execute the following example command line:
+You can run a parser by making your program execute the following example
+command line:

 ```
 nodejs run_camxes.js -m J camxes.js "jbobau vlamei"
 ```
-(You can adapt it by providing other options flags described in the `Running a parser from command line` section above, but you'll want to keep the J option flag, so `run_camxes.js` outputs a JSON stringified array that will be easy for your program to read.)
+(You can adapt it by providing other options flags described in the `Running a
+parser from command line` section above, but you'll want to keep the J option
+flag, so `run_camxes.js` outputs a JSON stringified array that will be easy for
+your program to read.)

-`run_camxes.js` will then write the output parse tree in its `stdout`, so you'll need your program to read its `stdout` to get the parse result.
+`run_camxes.js` will then write the output parse tree in its `stdout`, so you'll
+need your program to read its `stdout` to get the parse result.

-For example, in a Python script, you can execute run_camxes.js with the `subprocess` Python module, and then read its output this way:
+For example, in a Python script, you can execute run_camxes.js with the
+`subprocess` Python module, and then read its output this way:

 ```
 import subprocess